StuyPulse/RobotSimulation/app/src/main/java/com/stuypulse/graphics3d/readme.md

 ## TODO

+* Consider changing `GlObject` to a class that automatically adds itself to list like in `Window`
 * Replace lighting with better algorithm
 * Instead of putting all the vertices in gpu memory, replace it with a vertex pool and triangles made up of indices
-* Add floor, skybox, smoother camera movement?
+* Add better floor (grid), skybox, smoother camera movement?
 * Add description of project